DanioHans/Shadows-of-the-Eternal-Night/Shadows of Eternal Night/Locations/Velaris/Caer Hollow/Caer Hollow.md

   Claims: “Truth is not missing.
 It’s been *replaced*.”

 - **Master Veyla** – Shopkeeper at Veyla’s Words.
   Claims: “No one buys scrolls anymore.
-They're afraid to read what appears.”
+They’re afraid to read what appears.”

 - **Whisper Tavien** – Informant at The Leyburn Torch.
   Claims: “You see the lights too, don’t you?
 Don’t follow them.”

 ---

-## Player Hooks
+## Player Hooks and Interactions

-- Guest quarters granted at [[Crownwatch Bastion]].
+- The party is offered temporary residence in the [[Crownwatch Bastion]].
-- Player choices about who to trust will influence how much they learn before the Blackening.
+- [[Session 1]] begins during the Eastveil market festival, disrupted by a creature outbreak.
-- Any serious push to investigate the [[Cradle Tower]] will be quietly blocked — and marked.
+- The players’ actions will begin attracting the attention of Crownwatch, Arcanum scholars, and faith leaders.
-- Subtle divine, magical, and planar inconsistencies will build tension throughout their time here.
+- The **Cradle Tower** remains out of reach — for now.

 ---